 Lauren Tewes was cut from the show during the show’s run due to her battle with drug addiction.
 That, however, didn’t mean the end to her career.
 She made appearances on other shows, including “Who’s the Boss?,” and appeared on the remake “Love Boat: The Next Wave” in 1998.
 Most recently, Tewes made an appearance on “Twin Peaks” in 2017.
 According to Celebrity Net Worth, she has also pursued a culinary career in recent years.

 Klous played Julie’s sister, Judy, essentially taking her place after her departure.
 However, this is where her acting career ended.
 She only had a brief role on “Murder She Wrote” in 1987, which was her last credit.

 Who could forget the perfectly made up Charlie’s Angels with their stylish clothing and desired hair?
 The private detective show aired from 1976 to 1981.
 Farrah Fawcett, Jaclyn Smith and Kate Jackson played the original three angels.

 Farrah Fawcett continued to make TV appearances throughout the ’90s and up until 2006.
 Sadly, the star died at the age of 62 on June 25, 2009.
 In the ’90s, she appeared on shows such as “Johnny Bravo” and “Ally McBeal.”

 Kate Jackson’s character Sabrina appeared on the show for three seasons.
 After her stint, she went on to another hit ’80s series, “Scarecrow and Mrs. King.”
 Her last TV appearance was in 2007 on an episode of “Criminal Minds.”

+This article was last updated on April 7, 2018.
 All celebrity net worths are from Celebrity Net Worth with the exception of Pat Klous, which is from Net Worth Post.